Juan Antonio Bernier´s introduction to:

 – a forest troll with a noisy feedbacking guitar on crouching on a raft in the middle of a pond in the Prachov Rocks next to a tea house?

-– a kneeling ritualist dressed in a costume made from a fabric used in the Catholic paralithurgic processions in Cordoba, covered with a print, in which the (pre)islamic ornaments overlap in the free symmetry?
+– a kneeling ritualist dressed in a costume made from a fabric used in the Catholic paralithurgic processions in Cordoba, covered with a print, in which (pre)islamic ornaments overlap in a free symmetry?

-The early modern attempts to search for a new comprehensible allegory in the sense of the intuitably understood natural signs of the image have, in the recent art, been shown to be confident in the general comprehensibility of mass-spread commercial codes and corporate meaning formulas.
+The early modern attempts to search for a new comprehensible allegory in the sense of intuitively understood natural signs of the image have, in recent art, been shown to be confident in the general comprehensibility of mass-spread commercial codes and corporate meaning formulas.
 Artists such as Anders Grønlien flee from this position to the vision of universally communicative sense of nature.

 The meaning of Aries’ skull at the foot of a half-clothed hunter with a javelin lies somewhere between the self-irony of astronomical memes and the sacrificing of obsolete masculinity on the altar of irreversible future-to-be.
 Understanding the parable of a tree of life with roots in a meeting point of four rivers can only be as fragmentary as a keyhole in the shape of a Moorish arch.